Skip to main content

 Embedding Marketplace

-The video above walks through the steps to embed Prismatic in your app, starting from a blank React app.
+The video above demonstrates the process of embedding Prismatic in your application, starting from a blank React application.

 Embed the integration marketplace

-You can embed the Integration Marketplace into your application with just a few lines of code, giving your customers a native integration deployment experience.
-This article details how to embed Prismatic's integration marketplace into your application.
+You can embed the Integration Marketplace into your application with minimal code, providing your customers with a native integration deployment experience.
+This article details the implementation of Prismatic's integration marketplace within your application.

-For information on how to install the embedded SDK and authenticate customer users, see Installing Embedded SDK
+For information on installing the embedded SDK and authenticating customer users, see Installing Embedded SDK

-Once a user has been authenticated, you can display the integration marketplace to them using the prismatic.showMarketplace() function.
-The showMarketplace() function takes three optional arguments:
+Once a user has been authenticated, you can render the integration marketplace using the prismatic.showMarketplace() function.
+The showMarketplace() function accepts three optional parameters:

-• usePopover is a boolean that determines if the marketplace should display as a popover.
+• usePopover: Determines whether the marketplace should render as a popover.

 By default, the screen is injected as an iframe into an existing DOM element.

-• selector identifies which element in the DOM to inject the iframe into when usePopover is false.
+• selector: Specifies the DOM element to inject the iframe into when usePopover is false.

-• theme can override custom theming default behavior, and can be set to "LIGHT" or "DARK" mode.
+• theme: Overrides custom theming default behavior, accepting either "LIGHT" or "DARK" mode.

 iframe injection method

-When showPopover is set to false, an iframe HTML element is injected into an element that you select with the selector argument.
+When showPopover is set to false, an iframe HTML element is injected into the element specified by the selector parameter.
 The iframe contains the integration marketplace.

-For example, if you have a section of your app that reads:
+For example, if you have a section of your application that reads:

 <div id="integration-marketplace-placeholder" style="height:100%">